 Breast tissue ages two to three years faster than tissue on the rest of the body due to factors including fluctuating weight, hormones, pregnancy, nursing, gravity etc. Over time, the elasticity and collagen that supports the breasts breaks down, causing sagging, deflation, and stretch marks.
-As you get older and stop producing as much estrogen, the connective tissue in breasts lose moisture quicker, which makes them more prone to sagging.
+As you get older and stop producing as much estrogen, the connective tissue in breasts loses moisture quicker, which makes them more prone to sagging.

 Stretch marks are caused by the top layer of skin expanding faster than the connective tissue in the layer beneath, causing that tissue to break and leave a mark on the skin.
 The dense tissue in your breast also begins to change into fatty tissue, causing them to look less full and more “wrinkly”.

 Step 2: Finish off with a body moisturizer like Costa Brazil Creme Para O Corpo or Necessaire Mult-Vitamin Body Lotion.
 These which provide a nourishing blend of nutrient-rich oils, paired with highly active compounds to diminish signs of aging and restore elasticity for visibly firmer, rejuvenated skin.

 Finally, it is vital that you check your breasts regularly for any abnormalities including: irregular swelling or lumps, discoloration, skin irritation or dimpling, redness, rashes, changes in nipple size, color or sensitivity, or any other changes, and consult your physician accordingly.